nsriad/BCO_PID_Project/README.md

 # Parallel Bee Colony Optimization for PID Tuning

-This repository contains my CPE 512 project, where I use a Bee Colony Optimization (BCO) meta-heuristic to tune a PID controller for several plant models.
+This repository uses a Bee Colony Optimization (BCO) meta-heuristic to tune a PID controller for several plant models.
 The project includes:

 - A **MATLAB/Simulink** baseline for classic PID tuning and performance metrics.
 - A **serial C++ implementation** of BCO-based PID tuning.